mikependon/RepoDB.NET/pages/classes/parameter.md

 parameter.Reset();
 ```

+{: .important }
-If you call the [QueryField.IsForUpdate()](/class/queryfield#isforupdate-method), the name of the parameter is prefixed by an underscore ('_'), and by calling this method, it will reinstate it back to its original name.
+> If you call the [QueryField.IsForUpdate()](/class/queryfield#isforupdate-method), the name of the parameter is prefixed by an underscore ('_'), and by calling this method, it will reinstate it back to its original name.